 - Culture links happy employees, productivity, and profit.
 Companies studied with satisfied employees outperformed competitors by 20%, and this happiness attributed to 12% more productivity.

 To say that company culture doesn't affect a business would be a lie based on what we've read today.
 But how do you crack the code and put together the puzzle pieces that form a great company culture?
-That's the question many companies are asking, and at CSS, we are crafting a plan to help businesses 'up their game' and improve their company culture.
-Stay tuned as we share exciting opportunities and new programs coming soon!
+That's the question many companies are asking, and at CSS, we've crafted a plan to help businesses 'up their game' and improve their company culture.
+Check it out below.